Women’s Beginner Golf – Where To Start

 My objective, in the beginning, was to learn the game and to hit the ball as well as I could each time.
 It took me a year or more before I focused on scoring.

-7. Enjoy the journey and the game.
+7. Enjoy the golf journey and the process.

 When I first started golfing, I was happy to pick up my ball and put it in my pocket when I hit my limit of balls on a given hole.
 Especially if I felt like I was slowing down the group.
 It is the surest way to have fun.